johannschopplich/unlazy/docs/guide/installation.md

 - ESM build: <CdnLink name="unlazy.js" />
   - Must be used with `<script type="module">`

-:::info
+::: info

-To keep the size of the bundle small, the global build does neither include BlurHash, nor ThumbHash decoding.
-If you want to use either of those, you must import the `unlazy.with-hashing.iife.js` or `unlazy.with-hashing.js` files instead:
+To keep the bundle size small, the standard global build excludes BlurHash and ThumbHash decoding algorithms.
+Use the `with-hashing` variant if you need client-side hash decoding:

-- Global build: <CdnLink name="unlazy.with-hashing.iife.js" />
+- Global build with hashing: <CdnLink name="unlazy.with-hashing.iife.js" />
-- ESM build: <CdnLink name="unlazy.with-hashing.js" />
+- ESM build with hashing: <CdnLink name="unlazy.with-hashing.js" />

+If you decode hashes on the server (e.g., during SSR), use the standard bundle instead.
 :::

 ### Auto-Initialization